James Jordan (dancer): Series 9 (2011)

 The One Show presenter Alex Jones was James Jordan's partner in the 2011 series.
 Jordan and judge Craig Revel Horwood were involved in a minor feud, as a 6 for Jones' Charleston in week 9 caused the couple to flutter down the leaderboard, as opposed to their top position the week before.
 The tough score outraged the professional dancer as he reportedly stormed out of the studio fuming, feeling the score to be undeserved and personal against James.
 Horwood further defended his judgement by claiming himself to be "tougher" as the competition goes.
 This feud was further reiterated when Horwood dropped James and Ola Jordan from the Strictly tour later in the year.
-Alex Jones reached the semi-final, eventually coming fifth in the competition.
+Jordan and Jones reached the semi-final, eventually coming fifth in the competition.